CU-NVM/souper/notes/execution.md

 ```
 Remember, the LHS is the specification and the RHS is the candidate.

-Examples of test files meant for souper-check are in souper/test/Infer/pruning, and also in autoprune.
+Examples of tests meant for souper-check are in souper/test/Infer/pruning, and also in souper/autoprune/dataset.opt.
 The actual file for souper-check’s functionality is souper/tools/souper-check.cpp

 An example of running souper-check to test pruning: